aosabook/500lines/functionalDB/functionalDB.markdown

          new-ts               (next-ts db)]
        [(update-creation-ts (assoc ent :id ent-id) new-ts) next-top-id]))
 ```
-To add the entity to storage, we locate the most recent layer in the database and update the storage in that layer with a new layer.
-The results of this operation are assigned to the `layer-with-updated-storage` local variable.
+To add the entity to storage, we locate the most recent layer in the database and update the storage in that layer with a new layer, the results of which are stored in `layer-with-updated-storage`.

 Finally, we must update the indexes.
 This means, for each of the indexes (done by the combination of `reduce` and the `partial`-ed `add-entity-to-index` at the `add-entity` function):

 * Find the attributes that should be indexed (see the combination of `filter` with the index’s `usage-pred` that operates on the attributes in `add-entity-to-index`)
-* Build an index-path from the the entity’s ID (see the combination of the `partial`-ed `update-entry-in-index` with `from-eav` at the `update-attr-in-index` function)
+* Build an index-path from the the entity’s ID (see the combination of the `partial`-ed \newline `update-entry-in-index` with `from-eav` at the `update-attr-in-index` function)
 * Add that path to the index (see the `update-entry-in-index` function)

 ```clojure